kshitijchaudhary/aws_file_upload_system/README.md

 #### Creating Session key
 `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`

-## Deployment
-### Local Deployment
-The application can be deployed locally by following the setup instructions above.

 ### AWS Configuration
 We have to make sure that we have the correct AWS credentials and IAM permissions configured in our .env file.
 The application should work without further changes to AWS if your credentials are correct.